kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## `JobMutableNodeSchedulingDirectives` graduates to GA

 This was introduced in v1.22 and started as a beta level, now it's stable.
 In most cases a parallel job will want the pods to run with constraints, like all in the same zone, or all either on GPU model x or y but not a mix of both.
-The suspend field is the first step towards achieving those semantics.
-Suspend allows a custom queue controller to decide when a job should start.
+The `suspend` field is the first step towards achieving those semantics. `suspend` allows a custom queue controller to decide when a job should start.
 However, once a job is unsuspended, a custom queue controller has no influence on where the pods of a job will actually land.

 This feature allows updating a Job's scheduling directives before it starts, which gives custom queue controllers the ability to influence pod placement while at the same time offloading actual pod-to-node assignment to kube-scheduler.
 This is allowed only for suspended Jobs that have never been unsuspended before.
 The fields in a Job's pod template that can be updated are node affinity, node selector, tolerations, labels and annotations and [scheduling gates](/docs/concepts/scheduling-eviction/pod-scheduling-readiness/).
 Find more details in KEP: [Allow updating scheduling directives of jobs](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/2926-job-mutable-scheduling-directives)

 ## Mutable Pod Scheduling Directives goes to beta

-This allows a pod to make pod scheduling directives (nodeSelector, affinity) mutable as long as the pod is gated.
+This allows mutating a pod that is blocked on a scheduling readiness gate with a more constrained node affinity/selector.
 It gives the ability to mutate a pods scheduling directives before it is allowed to be scheduled, and gives an external resource controller the ability to influence pod placement while at the same time offload actual pod-to-node assignment to kube-scheduler.

 This opens the door for a new pattern of adding scheduling features to Kubernetes.
 Specifically, building lightweight schedulers that implement features not supported by kube-scheduler, while relying on the existing kube-scheduler to support all upstream features and handle the pod-to-node binding.
 This pattern should be the preferred one if the custom feature doesn't require implementing a schedule plugin, which entails re-building and maintaining a custom kube-scheduler binary.

 ## DownwardAPIHugePages graduates to stable

-Support for `requests.hugepages-<pagesize>` and `limits.hugepages-<pagesize>` is being added to the downward API to be consistent with other resources like cpu, memory, and ephemeral storage.
+In kubernetes v1.20, support for `requests.hugepages-<pagesize>` and `limits.hugepages-<pagesize>` was added to the downward API to be consistent with other resources like cpu, memory, and ephemeral storage.
+This feature graduates to stable in this release.
 You can find more details in the KEP: [Downward API HugePages](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2053-downward-api-hugepages).

 # Other Updates
 ## Graduations to stable

 This release includes a total of thirteen enhancements promoted to Stable: